 'We're Embarrassed': Twitter Says High-Profile Hack Hit 130 Users

 Twitter says a total of 130 accounts were hacked in some fashion during a cybersecurity breach on Wednesday that affected some of its most prominent users, including Joe Biden and Kanye West.
-In a blog post published Friday night, the company explained that the perpetrators downloaded personal data for up to eight of 130 compromised accounts.
+In a blog post updating the situation as of Friday night, the company explained that the perpetrators downloaded personal data from up to eight of 130 compromised accounts.

-Twitter officials did not specify exactly which eight accounts were affected — though they said that "none of the eight were verified accounts," by which the company means none of them was the official account of a public figure.
+Twitter officials did not specify which eight accounts were affected — though they said that "none of the eight were verified accounts," by which the company means none of them was the official account of a public figure.

 "The most important question for people who use Twitter is likely — did the attackers see any of my private information?" the company said in its update Friday.
 "For the vast majority of people, we believe the answer is, no."

-But the company went on to say that hackers were able to view email addresses, phone numbers and in some cases "additional information."
+But the company went on to say that hackers were able to view email addresses, phone numbers and, in some cases, "additional information."

 Along with West and the presumptive Democratic presidential nominee, the accounts of former President Barack Obama and billionaire businessmen Elon Musk and Jeff Bezos — among others — all tried to coax Bitcoin payments from followers with a fake pledge to double their money in return.